 By: By Jacqueline D. Gardner

-Please don’t forget that it’s time for PTO’s Trivia Night at the Sharon School Gym.
-I would love to have Donetta say that this is the best trivia night ever!
-Be sure to tell her you saw it in my article!
-Trivia Night will be on Saturday, Feb.
-2 beginning at 6 p.m.
+It’s that time again!
+It’s time for PTO’s Trivia Night at the Sharon School Gym.
+Saturday, Feb.
+2, beginning at 6 p.m.
 Each team will consist of six to eight players, with 20 categories and five questions in each category.
-Cory Sawyers will be the Trivia Host for the evening.
-There is a small cost of $5 per person to participate in the trivia contest.
-There will be food and fun available for the whole family.
+Cory Sawyers will be the Trivia host for the evening.
+The cost is $5 per person, with food and fun available for the whole family.
 Come on out and plan to eat supper with us.
 Door prizes will also be given out!
 For more information, call Donetta Davis at 456-2901.
-All proceeds benefit the Sharon PTO.

 Well, for today, that is “all the news that is news” from the Sharon community.
-Please continue to send your information to me so that I have information for this article.
-Without our community, I have nothing to write about!
 Remember to continue to pray for the military, your neighbors, and that God will have mercy on our land!